danielb2/datastorm/Readme.md

 Like [Sequel], Sequel-node uses the concept of datasets to retrieve data.
-A Dataset object encapsulates an SQL query and supports chainability, letting you fetch data using a convenient Ruby DSL that is both concise and flexible.
+A Dataset object encapsulates an SQL query and supports chainability, letting you fetch data using a convenient JavaScript DSL that is both concise and flexible.

 Sequel uses the same concepts of datasets to retrieve data.
-A Dataset object encapsulates an SQL query and supports chainability, letting you fetch data using a convenient Ruby DSL that is both concise and flexible.
+A Dataset object encapsulates an SQL query and supports chainability, letting you fetch data using a convenient JavaScript DSL that is both concise and flexible.

     DB.ds('countries').where({region: 'Middle East'}).count()